What will Yoon's impeachment mean for South Korea? – DW – 12/16/2024

 What happens next?

-By law, the Constitutional Court has six months to issue its ruling, although previous claims against presidents have been handed down much more swiftly, allowing for a quicker return to political normality.
+By law, the Constitutional Court has six months to issue its ruling, although previous claims against presidents have been handed down much more swiftly, allowing for a quicker return to political normalcy.

 If Yoon's impeachment is confirmed, a general election would have to be held within two months.
 And even though the case against Yoon appears strong, there are complications.